upday/data-assignment-task/README_test.md

 A python test file is created in parallel to `run.py`, which holds testing functionaly for transformed data.
 It includes checking of columns, null records & length check

-# create a virtual using
+# Create a virtual using
      python3 -m venv up_de_test

-# activate venv using:
+# Activate venv using:
     . up_de_test/bin/activate

-# install dependencies using:
+# Install dependencies using:
     pip install -r reauirements.txt

 # Run tests: